12 Beneficial Range Bag Essentials

 Not run to some RSO building or the next range over.
 EMS may have a delayed response due to the location of many shooting ranges being in rural areas.
 If you don't have a trauma kit that you take with you to and from the range, I am sorry.
 You need to fix it and get one.

-3×5 Index Cards and Sticky Notes —
+3×5 Index Cards and Sticky Notes—

 This item takes up nearly no space in your range bag.
-I like to run many different types of drills.
+I like to run many types of drills.
 Many of these drills involve shooting different zones of different sizes and shapes.
 I can create or modify by training by adding sticky notes or an index card to a target.
 Be creative and spice up a predictable day at the range by challenging yourself to run some new drills.

 Consider evaluating your concealed carry skills by running these standards.

-Gun Cleaning Gear AND a Good Lubricant —
+Gun Cleaning Gear AND a Good Lubricant—

 Most people clean their guns at home.
-However, there are many times I've needed to disassemble clean or lube my firearm or someone else's gun while at the range.
+However, there are many times I've needed to disassemble, clean or lube my firearm or someone else's gun while at the range.
 That is where a cleaning kit like this one comes in handy.
 Maybe that is because my range sessions are usually an entire day or multiple days.
-Nevertheless, it's better to have the gear and not need it than need it and not have it.
+Or maybe it's because sometimes I would just rather clean my gun at the range and talk with my buddies before I go home.

+It's better to have the gear and not need it than need it and not have it.
 Having a dedicated gun cleaning kit in your range bag is a bright idea; that's why we included it as part of the range bag essentials.

 Okay, so some people think shot-timers are taboo for self-defense.
 Not so!